contemplata/contemplata/config/README.md

 ### href-base

-The base URL of the website.
-The default URL address is fine for development, i.e., when you run your own local instance with the default parameters (e.g. the port number) and plan to access the annotation tool on your local machine only.
+The `href-base` variable, based on `base`, defines the base URL of the website.
+The default URL address is fine for development, i.e., when you run your own local instance with the default parameters (e.g. the port number) and want to access the annotation tool on your local machine only.

+A related variable is `websocket-server`, which defines the address of the websocket server.
+You should change neither `websocket-server` nor `href-base`, just the underlying `base`.

 ### password

 Points to the file with user accounts and passwords (see [pass.json](#pass.json)).

-### websocket-server

-Address of the websocket server (TODO: should be simply set to `$href-base/ws`?)

 ### anno-config

 Top-level Dhall configuration file.
 See also the [dhall](#dhall) section.

 ## Dhall